NickleDave/searchstims/README.md

 Running the example script will create a folder `~/output` with feature search stimuli.
-`/home/you/Documents $ searchstims -c config.ini`
+`/home/you/Documents $ searchstims config.ini`

 ## `.json` output file
-In addition to saving visaul search stimuli in the output folder, `searchstims` saves information about stimuli in a `.json` output file.
+In addition to saving visual search stimuli in the output folder, `searchstims` saves information about stimuli in a `.json` output file.

 This `.json` file is provided to make it easier to work with the visual search